britthubs/GitGuide/README.md

 # GitGuide
-Guide to basic git and github operations from a non-experienced git and github user.
+Guide to basic git and github operations (and other non-related ones) from a non-experienced git and github user.

 ## Table of contents
 - [Overview](#overview)